PhillipSz/translationcheck/README.md

 (Note: Currently German is the default language!
 You can change this in line 26 in translationcheck.py)

-There is also a bash script which does the same thing, and has the same short options.
+There is also a bash script which does the same thing, and has mostly the same short options.

 -------------------------------------------------------------------------------------------------------------------------